bcimbali/my-site-2/README.md

 ##### Theme File Structure

-All theming is done inside the `src/styling` directory.
+All global theming is done inside the `src/styling` directory.
 Here is a breakdown of the `styling/` dir:

 ```
  └──  styling/